Dayna Danger: Education

 Danger graduated with a Bachelor of Fine Arts (Honours) from The University of Manitoba's School of art in 2010.
 They were mentored from 2012 to 2013 by Amber-Dawn Bear Robe and Daina Warren through the Mentoring Artists for Women's Art's (MAWA's) Foundation Mentorship Program.
-Danger obtained a Masters in Fine Arts in Photography from Concordia University in 2017.
+Danger obtained a master's degree in Fine Arts in Photography from Concordia University in 2017.
 They completed a Visual Arts Studio Work Study at the Banff Centre.
 Danger later participated in the Candice Hopkins and Raven Chacon's residency, titled Trading Post.
 In addition, Danger completed a Residency at Plug In Institute of Contemporary Art.
 Danger was also an Artist in Residence through the Initiative for Indigenous Futures at AbTeC.
 As well, Danger participates in feminist and Indigenous activist work as acting Programming and Campaigns Coordinator at the Centre for Gender Advocacy in Montreal.
 Danger's feminist and Indigenous activist work often shares the same themes as their art.